aspose-drawing/aspose-drawing-probe/alternative_to_system_drawing_with_aspose.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The alternative to the System.Drawing.Common library has become more relevant since Microsoft announced restrictions on its usage for .NET 6 on non-Windows platforms due to the lack of support for 3rd party native libraries that the Microsoft library relies on.
-The Aspose package is compatible with any 32-bit or 64-bit operating system where .NET Standard 2.0, .NET Core 3.1, .NET 6, .NET 7 and higher is installed and fully supports the System.Drawing.Common API.
-Aspose.Drawing is not just a drawing library for Windows; it is also a cross-platform software, free from the shortcomings of the System.Drawing.Common library, and surpasses other alternative competitors' solutions.
+The Aspose package supports .NET Standard 2.0 interface and is compatible with any 32-bit or 64-bit operating system where .NET Core 3.1, .NET 6, .NET 7 and higher are installed.
+Aspose.Drawing is not just a drawing library for Windows with the full support of the System.Drawing.Common API; is also a cross-platform software, free from the shortcomings of the System.Drawing.Common library, and surpasses other alternative competitors' solutions.
 </p>

 ## Aspose.Drawing features description